 1. Long-term Memory

-The memory system enables the Agent to remember important information over time.
-The Agent proactively stores information when users share preferences, decisions, or key facts, and automatically extracts summaries when conversations reach a certain length.
-Memory is divided into core memory and daily memory, with hybrid retrieval supporting both keyword search and vector search.
+The memory system enables the Agent to remember important information over time, using a three-tier memory flow: conversation context (short-term) → daily memory (mid-term) → MEMORY.md (long-term), forming a complete memory lifecycle.
 On first launch, the Agent proactively asks the user for key information and records it in the workspace (default~/cow) — including agent settings, user identity, and memory files.

-In subsequent long-term conversations, the Agent intelligently stores or retrieves memory as needed, continuously updating its own settings, user preferences, and memory files, summarizing experiences and lessons learned — truly achieving autonomous thinking and continuous growth.
+In subsequent long-term conversations, the Agent intelligently stores or retrieves memory as needed, continuously updating its own settings, user preferences, and memory files.
+Deep Dream distillation runs daily, consolidating scattered daily memories into refined long-term memory and generating a narrative-style dream diary.

 Tools are the core of how the Agent accesses operating system resources.
 The Agent intelligently selects and invokes tools based on task requirements, performing file read/write, command execution, scheduled tasks, and more.
 Built-in tools are implemented in the project’sagent/tools/ directory.